EXPERT INSIGHTS featuring Ainslie Brosig

 “Behind every playful gallery and every spark of curiosity, there’s a network of people who believed in what the museum could become.”

 Through hard work and vision, that began to change.
 A turning point came when a prominent grocery store agreed to sponsor a pretend-play grocery exhibit.
 The partnership gave the museum a fresh sense of energy and legitimacy.
 Combined with cleaning, painting, repairing, and updating the space, it sparked a wave of community support.
-Attendance and membership soon tripled, paving the way for a $19 million campaign to expand and renovate the museum.
+Attendance and membership soon tripled, paving the way for a $19 million campaign to expand into a new space and renovate the museum.

-Today, the expERIEnce Children’s Museum welcomes around 180,000 visitors annually and stands as a vital part of the Erie community.
+Today, the expERIEnce Children’s Museum welcomes around 130,000 visitors annually and stands as a vital part of the Erie community.
 Its success story shows that fundraising is about much more than dollars—it’s about relationships, reputation, and the belief that a shared investment in play can shape a stronger community.

 Through all the challenges and growth, Ainslie never loses sight of one guiding principle: know your “why.”
 “What are you going to do for your community?
 Children's museums have to be looked at as a resource, an asset.
 We have to start changing the way we think about ourselves.
 It's not a recreational tool.
 It's really a vital piece to helping to educate the next generations of our community.”